modir/laminas-book/docs/uploads.md

 Table 10.3.
 Public methods of the ImageManager class.

+!!! note
-> In fact, we could put the code we plan to add into the service into the controller actions, but that
-> would make the controller fat and poorly testable.
-By introducing the service class, we improve
-> the separation of concerns and code reusability.
+    In fact, we could put the code we plan to add into the service into the controller actions, but that would make the controller fat and poorly testable.
+By introducing the service class, we improve the separation of concerns and code reusability.

 Add the *ImageManager.php* file to the *Service* directory under the module's source directory.
 Add the following code to the file: